joseeden/All-Things-DevOps/projects/README.md

-# DevOps Projects
+# DevOps Projects and Labs

-> *This is an ongoing list.
-I am still in the process of compiling all the projects into this repository.*
+> This is an ongoing list.
+> Currently in the process of compiling all the project files and source code.

 ## AWS

+- EKS - Deploy EKS Cluster using Terraform
+- EKS - Deploy EKS Cluster using Terraform with a custom AMI via Packer
+- EKS - Deploy EKS Cluster using Terraform with a custom AMI via AWS Image Builder
+- EKS - Depoy a Web Application using ArgoCD and GitOps
 - Lambda - Auto-shutdown of AWS Resources
 - Lambda - Auto-start of AWS Resources
 - Lambda - Auto-rotate AWS Access Keys